open-telemetry/opentelemetry-go/website_docs/getting-started.md

 goodbye
 ```

+The application can be exited with CTRL+C. You should see a similar output as above, if not make sure to go back and fix any errors.

 # Trace Instrumentation

 OpenTelemetry is split into two parts: an API to instrument code with, and SDKs that implement the API.
 To start integrating OpenTelemetry into any project, the API is used to define how telemetry is generated.
-To generate tracing telemetry you will use the OpenTelemetry Trace API from the `go.opentelemetry.io/otel/trace` package.
+To generate tracing telemetry in your application you will use the OpenTelemetry Trace API from the `go.opentelemetry.io/otel/trace` package.

-First, to install the necessary prerequisites for the Trace API, install the appropriate packages.
+First, you need to install the necessary packages for the Trace API.
 Run the following command in your working directory.

 ```sh
 go get go.opentelemetry.io/otel@v1.0.0-RC1 \
        go.opentelemetry.io/otel/trace@v1.0.0-RC1
 ```

-Now you can instrument the application!
-First add the needed imports to your `app.go` file.
+Now that the packages installed you can start updating your application with imports you will use in the `app.go` file.

 ```go
 import (